| Two months ago I walked out of my

 because he botched the glassing job and didn’t want to fix

+the mistake.
+The story sent shivers down my spine.
 But even that fear is dissipating.
 Just before the cold weather

 hit, I decided to practice fiberglassing a few small parts.
 My